How Much Does a Pool Filter Cost to Install or Replace in 2024?

 Service Fees

-Most pool maintenance packages include pool filter maintenance in the average monthly cost of $95 to $260.
-Your pool tech will clean your filter, which includes regular backwashing for sand, DE, and glass filters.
+Most pool maintenance packages include pool filter maintenance for $95 to $260 per month.
+Your pool tech will clean your filter, including regular backwashing for sand, DE, and glass filters.

-If you prefer to DIY regular filter maintenance but want to call in a pool pro every once in a while, expect to pay $60 to $125 per visit depending on whether you need a basic clean or a deep clean.
+If you prefer DIY pool maintenance but want to call in a pool pro occasionally, expect to pay $60 to $125 per visit, depending on whether you need a basic or a deep clean.

 Cost of Common Pool Filter Add-Ons